thirdelement/sneaker-dadi/TESTING.md

 - Attempted to use context.py but could only receive subtotal for the last round of iteration.
 <div align="left"><img src="media/testing/bug4-loop.webp"></div>

-- Researching the issue shows this can be done in the template using [django-mathfilters](https://pypi.org/project/django-mathfilters/) module.
+- Research shows this can be done in the template using the [django-mathfilters](https://pypi.org/project/django-mathfilters/) module.
 However, it seems not best practice to work with data in the template.
-- **Fix:** After checking Django docs and reviewing Code Institute Boutique Ado videos, added `{% load cart_tools %}` at the top of the toast.
+- **Fix:** After checking Django docs and reviewing Code Institute videos, added `{% load cart_tools %}` at the top of the toast.
 Therefore, could call cart_tools.py template tag and the calc_subtotal function.

 **5. Unable to position bootstrap spinner in centre page.**
 - The spinner was not aligned correctly with settings below settings from Code Institute example project: